Jordy3D/LambdaBot/README.md

 You may also need to run the following:
 `pip install requests`

-Optionally (untested), you can run the following if you run CMD/Powershell from the directory that `main.py` is in:
+Optionally, you can run the following if you run CMD/Powershell from the directory that `main.py` is in:
 `pip install -r requirements.txt`

 ## Setup